ImNovix/Blur/readme.md

-# Blur - Blur What You Want
+# Blur - Blur the noise.
 Blur is a Roblox extension made to hide things you possibly don't want to see, as well as improve your Roblox experence.

 **Made for Chrome Only**